 "Kaiba."

-Yugi called out.
+Yugi called out to him.

 "What."